-- 1 The following is based on existing SCC 14.16.810(3). - (1) The following elements may project into the required setback a distance of not more than 30% of the required setback, and in no case may they be closer than 2 feet to any lot line:
+- 1 The following is based on existing SCC 14.16.810(3).

+- (1) The following elements may project into the required setback a distance of not more than 30% of the required setback, and in no case may they be closer than 2 feet to any lot line:

 - (a) cornices;

 - (b) canopies;

 - (c) eaves;

 - (d) sills;

 - (e) fireplaces;

-- (f) flues:
+- (f) flues;

 - (g) ornamental features; and

-- (h) other similar features. - (2) The following elements may project into the required setback up to 1 foot from the property line: - (a) uncovered and unenclosed ground-story porches and decks that are less than 30 inches above grade.
+- (h) other similar features.

+- (2) The following elements may project into the required setback up to 1 foot from the property line:

+- (a) uncovered and unenclosed ground-story porches and decks that are less than 30 inches above grade.

-14.28.080 Agreement in Lieu of Setback
+14.28.080 Easement Agreement in Lieu of Setback

-- 1 This section is based on existing SCC 14.16.810(5) allowing an Easement in Lieu of Setback. - This revision deletes the need for a formal easement (and therefore a legal description and, likely, survey of the area subject to the agreement). - † This revision makes it easier to comply with this provision, but does not allow a structure to extend onto a neighboring lot. - (1) In lieu of observing an interior or secondary/rear setback, an applicant may include in their application an agreement with the adjoining property owner(s) that would otherwise benefit from the setback. - (2) The agreement must contain: - (a) identification of the owners of the properties involved; - (b) the legal description of the grantor's property; - (c) the legal description of the grantee's property; - (d) a description of the subject structure; - 1 This revision revises the existing code requirement for "a restriction from building within twice the normal side yard setback requirements from the property line."
-Existing code didn't address rear setbacks and measured from property line, not the proposed structure. - (e) a promise by the grantor, binding on grantor's heirs, successors, and assigns, to not object to grantee's construction of the subject structure within the standard setback; - (f) a right of grantee's access to maintain the subject structure. - (3) The agreement must be executed by all owners of both properties, acknowledged, and recorded. - (4) Minimum building separation under the applicable building code must be maintained.
+- This section is based on existing SCC 14.16.810(5). allowing an Easement in Lieu of Setback. - This revision deletes the need for a formal easement (and therefore a legal description and, likely, survey of the area subject to the agreement). - This revision makes it easier to comply with this provision, but does not allow a structure to extend onto a neighboring lot. - (1) In lieu of observing an interior side or secondary/rear yard setback, an applicant may include in their application an easement from agreement with the adjoining property owner(s) that would otherwise benefit from the setback. - (2) The easement agreement must contain: - (a) identification of the owners of the properties involved; - (b) the legal description of the grantor's property; - (c) the legal description of the grantee's property; - (d) the legala description of the easement subject structure; - (e)-the rights being granted by the easement, which must include: - This revision revises the existing code requirement for "a restriction from building within twice the normal side yard setback requirements from the property line; and."
+Existing code didn't address rear setbacks and measured from property line, not the proposed structure. - (e) a promise by the grantor, binding on grantor's heirs, successors, and assigns, to not object to grantee's construction of the subject structure within the standard setback; - (f) a right of grantee's access to maintain the subject structure. - (3) The agreement must be executed by all owners of both properties, acknowledged, and recorded. - (3)(4) Minimum building separation under the applicable building code must be maintained.

-14.28.110 Sight triangle at intersections.
+14.28.090110 Sight triangle at intersections.

-- The following is based on existing SCC 14.16.810(2), Vision Clearance at Road Intersections. - For understandability, the end of definition of sight triangle is revised from "line joining points along said road lines 30 feet from the tangent of intersection." - Revised applicability from "corner lot" to "at intersection of public roads." - Revised from 30 to 20 ft to match existing county road standards (which are not an appropriate place to regulate private property use).
+- The following is based on existing SCC 14.16.810(2), Vision Clearance at Road Intersections. - For understandability, the end of definition of sight triangle is revised from "line joining points along said road lines 30 feet from the tangent of intersection." - On a corner lot Revised applicability from "corner lot" to "at intersection of public roads." - Revised from 30 to 20 ft to match existing county road standards (which are not an appropriate place to regulate private property use).

-At the intersection of public roads, nothing may be erected, placed, planted, or allowed to grow in such a manner as to materially impair vision between a height of 2.5 feet and 10 feet above the centerline grades of the intersecting streets within a triangle formed by the road right-of-way lines of such corner lots and a diagonal line joining points located 20 ft from the point of their intersection.
+At the intersection of public roads, nothing may be erected, placed, planted, or allowed to grow in such a manner as to materially impair vision between a height of 2.5 feet and 10 feet above the centerline grades of the intersecting streets within a triangle formed by the road right-of-way lines of such corner lots and a diagonal line joining points located 3020 ft from the point of their intersection.